schuellerf/telegram-emojiexpert/README.md

 This also works for all those skin tones and other special Emojis I wasn't able to find out what they mean.

+btw. this Bot also know _all_ normal "unicode" characters...

 ## Usage
 Just open up Telegram and search for **@emojiexpert_bot** or **Emoji Expert** and start sending _single_ Emojis